HackerEarth/news.hackerearth.com/_posts/2015-05-04-candidates-feedback.md

 {% include JB/setup %}

 **Candidates Feedback**
-<br>This feature lets you to view feedbacks from the candidates about the test experience.
+<br>This feature lets you to view feedback from the candidates about the test experience.
 Click on Candidates Feedback under Reports Section in test dashboard.
 Refer to screenshots below:-

 <img src="/images/candidates-feedback.png" />